andijakl/universal-beacon/README.md

 ## Background - Bluetooth Beacons

-Bluetooth Low Energy / LE / Smart allows objects to be discovered - for example, it enables your phone to connect to a heart rate belt or a headset.
+Bluetooth Low Energy / LE (BLE) allows objects to be discovered - for example, it enables your phone to connect to a heart rate belt or a headset.
 A Bluetooth Beacon does not connect to your phone; instead, it continuously transmits small amounts of data - no matter if someone is listening or not.
 The efficient nature of Bluetooth Smart ensures that the battery of a beacon nevertheless lasts several months.

 Phones and apps can react to Bluetooth Beacons - e.g., to trigger specific actions when the user is close to a physical location.
 In contrast to GPS, this works even indoors and has a much better accuracy.